jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.20.1       What is a personal net disk?

 Allow you to own a completely private, secure Internet storage space.
 Through the personal net disk, you can store a variety of personal files on the Internet and have the same file actions as those on your local hard disk, such as delete, copy, move, and search.
-The personal net disk is easy to “Carry”, the content of which is easy to modify; it is safe and reliable, and is easy to share photos and other files with other relatives and friends.
+The personal net disk is easy to "Carry", the content of which is easy to modify; it is safe and reliable, and is easy to share photos and other files with other relatives and friends.
 The storage, modification, management, share and sending of the personal files can be solved on the Web easily.

 1.20.2 How to use personal net disk?